Reporting a ClaimEmployers file claims for work-related injuries to their insurance carriers.

 Employers have the right to expect a report of an injury or illness that an employee suspects is caused by work to be reported without delay.
 Employers have the right to restrict their employees’ choice of physicians by providing a panel of physicians as described below.

 Employers have the right to help reduce the cost of medical treatment by negotiating the medical fees with the providers on their panels.
 Tennessee’s Medical Fee Schedule doesn’t mandate the cost of treatment; rather, it creates a “ceiling” for those costs but allows parties to negotiate lesser rates.
 Learn more about the Medical Fee Schedule.

 Report the Injury to your Insurance Provider

-Employers covered by the Tennessee Workers’ Compensation Act must immediately submit all known or reported injuries or illnesses to their insurance carriers unless the employer is qualified and certified as a self-insured employer.
+Employers covered by the Tennessee Workers’ Compensation Law must immediately submit all known or reported injuries or illnesses to their insurance carriers unless the employer is qualified and certified as a self-insured employer.
 Employers qualified and certified as self-insured employers should submit all reported injuries or illnesses to their third party administrator or internal claims handling program.
 Reportable workplace injuries or illnesses are those that cause

 - An employee to receive medical treatment outside of the employer’s premises;

 - Their absence from work; or,